Work Health and Safety

 The school uses innovative technologies to link with its many families throughout the world to provide challenging and engaging learning experiences.
 It is also a provider of learning resources to other schools.

-A digital copy of ‘SDEPS Staff Induction Handbook’ can be found using following link -
+A digital copy of ‘SDEPS Staff Induction Handbook’ can be found using the following link -

 Click here to download the Staff Induction Booklet now!